You are here

 - Hosting facilitated conversations amongst staff, volunteers, and the communities you serve that address bias and systemic racism.

 - Finding ways to equitably engage partners from marginalized communities who can provide educational sessions for your stakeholders.

-Pillar 2: Access
+Principle 2: Access

 As stewards of historic records collections, we should ask BIPOC community members if there are barriers to gaining physical or intellectual access to materials in our collections.
 Are there ways to create a genuine feeling of welcome into the processes and spaces of historic recordkeeping?
 This includes the way we describe materials that researchers will access in-person and online.
 As stewards of historic records, we should dialog with BIPOC communities and ask, “How do we build sustainable partnerships based on trust and reciprocity with communities we serve in order to provide equitable access to historic records and our understanding of history?”

 To answer these questions, consider:

 - Finding stakeholders who are interested in BIPOC histories and asking for recommendations of archives that preserve their heritage.
 What do they like or not like about the experience of using those collections?
 Are there meaningful practices you can adopt?

 - Dialog with BIPOC community members regarding access to historical collections.
 Discuss any aspects of gaining that access that feel uncomfortable.

 - Use inclusive and up-to-date descriptive terms to ensure finding aids, catalog records, and other metadata represent communities in a respectful manner.